chalatz/tours/pages/info/reviews-comments-content.md

     a wonderful Christmas,  Doug and Lisee M. (Dec 16th) Kansas City,\tMissouri\n\nWOW..
     Nicholas this was a great day and trip.
-I cant thank you enough for the great day and we will share your services with our team.<br>\nThe Travel Collaborative, Branch of the Tzell Travel Group, Scott G (Dec10th) CAMBRIDGE, MA\n\n\nOur group of 3 people was met promptly at the cruise terminal, introduced to our tour/driver Stamos and left for a very fabulous day.
+I cant thank you enough for the great day and we will share your services with our team.<br>\nThe Travel Collaborative, Branch of the Tzell Travel Group, Scott G (Dec10th) CAMBRIDGE, MA\n\nOur group of 3 people was met promptly at the cruise terminal, introduced to our tour/driver Stamos and left for a very fabulous day.
 Stamos went above and beyond to drive us to the highlights of the area and knew how to avoid the big crowds.
 He is extremely well informed, very professional and thoroughly enjoyable.
 In addition to our wonderful tour and amazing local lunch, he found time to allow me to stop and purchase some truly local olives.
 What an amazing day!
-Nicholas, please thank Stamos for an absolutely wonderful day.<br>\nAmanda Morris<br>\nJWMorris01@bellsouth.net\n\nNicholas we were so happy to have you as our driver and loved it all.
+Nicholas, please thank Stamos for an absolutely wonderful day.<br>\nAmanda M (Nov12th) Ontario, Toronto\n\nNicholas we were so happy to have you as our driver and loved it all.
 Had a great trip there and look forward to returning.
 Everything was great.
-Thank you again and good luck with the winter and a good holiday to you and your family.<br>\nCarla Sklan-Talmor (Oct 28th)<br>\ncarlaati@aol.com\n\nThank you Nicholas!
+Thank you again and good luck with the winter and a good holiday to you and your family.<br>\nCarla
+    S. T. (Oct 28th) Kingaroy, Queensland\n\nThank you Nicholas!
 We absolutely loved Rhodes and loved Costa!!!
 He was a great tour guide and we really enjoyed visiting your beautiful home.
-Thank you for doing such a great job for us and if we are ever back in Rhodes we will contact you.<br>\nBest Regards,<br>\nCarri Bennett<br>\ncm8273@att.com\n\nNicholas, Manuel was the perfect Tour Driver.
+Thank you for doing such a great job for us and if we are ever back in Rhodes we will contact you.<br>\nBest Regards, Carri B. (Oct 26th) San Antonio, Texas\n\nNicholas, Manuel was the perfect Tour Driver.
 He was extremely knowledgeable and professional.
-I would highly recommend him to anyone travelling to your beautiful island and would always request him.
-Thank you again to your services and Manuel.<br>\nPaul Schilling (Oct 24th)<br>\nusmtschilling@yahoo.com\n\nNicholas, Thank you so much for the service.
+I would highly recommend him to anyone travelling to your beautiful island and would always request him. <br> Thank you again to your services and Manuel.
+Paul S. (Oct 24th) Cusseta, Georgia\n\nNicholas, Thank you so much for the service.
 I'm in Barcelona, but will write a review once I'm home.
 It was a pleasure having Dominic as our driver.
-I hope to visit Rhodes again in the near future.<br>\nJakesia<br>\njakesiam@yahoo.com\n\nNicholas, My
-    entire family was so moved by your beautiful island and the hospitality you and Mike and Stathis showed us.
+I hope to visit Rhodes again in the near future.<br>\nJakesia (Oct 23rd) Lexington, Kentucky\n\nNicholas, My entire family was so moved by your beautiful island and the hospitality you and Mike and Stathis showed us.
 It was such a personal touch with you coming to the dock to meet us.
 You truly have a great operation that cater to your guests.
 I will be posting great review on trip advisor when I get the chance.
 We can't thank you enough for treating us the way you have.
-Thank you and everyone for a wonderful and great time we had on Rhodes.
-Dant LaSalle (Oct 21st)<br>\ndplsr7@aol.com\n\nThank you so much for giving us such wonderful memories of Rhodes!
+Thank you and everyone for a wonderful and great time we had on Rhodes. <br> Dant L. (Oct 21st)Tulsa, Oklahoma\n\nThank you so much for giving us such wonderful memories of Rhodes!
 Manuel was a very skilled driver & very informative.
-He was also a perfect gentleman!<br>\nWe will be writing a much more detailed review on Trip advisor, but it will have to wait until we return home on 3 November!
-Until then, rest assured we will be recommending your service to all our friends!<br>\nThank you again!<br>\nNancy & Doug (Oct 17th)<br>\nnlharvey54@gmail.com\n\nHi Nicholas, We all truly enjoyed the tour of your beautiful island.
+He was also a perfect gentleman!
+We will be writing a much more detailed review on Trip advisor, but it will have to wait until we return home on 3 November!
+Until then, rest assured we will be recommending your service to all our friends!<br>\nThank you again!
+Nancy & Doug (Oct 17th) Anaconda, Montana\n\nHi Nicholas, We all truly enjoyed the tour of your beautiful island.
 I love meeting the people who live in places I visit, and learning about their lives.
 It makes for a memorable experience.
-Though distance and cultures separate us, the truth is that we all want the same things from life and have the same desires for ourselves and family!<br>\nWe wish you all the best!<br>\nBill and Cheryl (Oct 15th)<br>\ncghauri@msn.com\n\nNicholas, My group of 12 want to sincerely thank you for the excellent service provided by your company.
+Though distance and cultures separate us, the truth is that we all want the same things from life and have the same desires for ourselves and family!<br>\nWe wish you all the best!
+Bill and Cheryl (Oct 15th) Phoenix, Arizona\n\nNicholas, My group of 12 want to sincerely thank you for the excellent service provided by your company.
 Dimitris was a superb guide and as a result the day we spent visiting Rhodes was extremely educational and most importantly very enjoyable.
-The minibus driver was also very pleasant and accommodating.<br>\nThank you for making our visit to Rhodes a memorable one.<br>\nSincerely,<br>\nBeverly Stehman<br>\nomanopas@aol.com\n\nHi Nicholas,
-    Everyone enjoyed the tour of Rhodes.
+The minibus driver was also very pleasant and accommodating.
+Thank you for making our visit to Rhodes a memorable one.<br>\nSincerely, Beverly S (Oct 14th) Los Angeles, California\t\n\nHi Nicholas, Everyone enjoyed the tour of Rhodes.
 George was so funny and entertaining.
-Thank you so much for making sure everything ran smoothly!<br>\nCheers,<br>\nChiqui<br>\nchiqui.bautista@gmail.com\n\nNicholas, thank you so much for such a wonderful time.
+Thank you so much for making sure everything ran smoothly!<br>\nCheers, Chiqui ( Oct 12th) Birmingham, UK\n\nNicholas, thank you so much for such a wonderful time.
 We truly enjoyed our limited time on the island.
 Michael made it memorable for us with all of his knowledge.
 He is an awesome driver.
-We truly will remember our great adventure.<br>\nAnita L.
+We truly will remember our great adventure.<br>\nAnita
-    Madrigal (Oct 10)<br>\nInternational Space Station<br>\nProgram Planning & Control
-    Office<br>\nanita.l.madrigal@nasa.gov\n\nNicholas, Rhodes was the best.
-I just finished my review on trip advisor.
-Your guide was excellent and so knowledgeable.<br>\nThanks you<br>\namysmom50@aol.com\n\nHi Nicholas, Matt and I are just home!
-We had such a great trip and one of the highlights of our trip was our day with you and your beautiful Island!<br>\nI will submit a review to TripAdvisor today!<br>\nThank you for your time!<br>\nYours,<br>\nElizabeth and Matt<br>\nelizpsimpson@gmail.com\n\nHi
-    Nicholas, We had an absolutely fantastic tour with you on Rhodes.
+    L. M. (Oct 10) International Space Station.
+Program Planning & Control Office\n\nNicholas, Rhodes was the best.
+Your guide was excellent and so knowledgeable.<br>\nThanks you, Amy S. (Oct 9th) Birmingham, UK\n\nHi Nicholas, Matt and I are just home!
+    We had such a great trip and one of the highlights of our trip was our day with you and your beautiful Island!
+I will submit a review to TripAdvisor soon! <br>\nThank you for your time!
+Yours, Elizabeth and Matt (Oct 8th) Baltimore, Maryland\n\nHi Nicholas, We had an absolutely fantastic tour with you on Rhodes.
 I would have to honestly say that Rhodes was possibly our favourite island destination.
 Your knowledge and humor brought our tour to life.
 Thank you again for a surprise visit